-No personal possessions are to be brought into the training hall, except a filled bottle of water, any medication required during the session (e.g. inhalers), a face covering to arrive in (if required, see below), a freshly laundered face covering in a ziplock bag for activities involving physical contact, and cheer shoes.
+No personal possessions are to be brought into the training hall, except a filled bottle of water, any medication required during the session (e.g. inhalers), a face covering to arrive in (if required, see below), and cheer shoes.
 The only exception to this will be in the case of athletes who are travelling to training independently and require money for transport, a mobile phone for safety reasons, and outerwear.
 This must be agreed with the Coaching Team in advance, by email to , and these additional belongings will be placed in a designated space outside of the training area for the duration of the session.

 Athletes should use the toilet before leaving home, if possible.

 In line with guidance from SportCheer England, athletes from different households should not travel to and from training together.
 Athletes who do not arrive with a parent/guardian from their own household or support bubble (defined as one household, plus another household with only a single adult) will not be screened for entry and will be asked to leave.